Amanda-Katherine/cli-api-census-county-demographics/README.md

 To run this application in your local environment, do the following:

 1. Clone this repository
-2. In your terminal, cd into the directory: `cli-api-census-county-demographics`
+2. In your terminal, cd into the proper directory: `/yourdirectory/cli-api-census-county-demographics`
 3. Run `bundle install`
 4. Run `bin/run`
     -Note: If that doesn't work or you don't have the right perimssion to run the program, try run `ruby bin/run`